 Re-admission following Academic Dismissal.
 A student may apply for re-admission to the University by submitting an appeal to the chair of the Academic Re-admission Committee.
-This committee is chaired by the Assistant Vice President, Academic Services and includes the appropriate College Deans.
+This committee is chaired by the Assistant Vice President, Academic Services.
 The purpose of the appeal letter is to convince the committee that the student is ready to return to the University (a description of how the conditions have changed or what is different at this point in time) and is prepared to be academically successful.
-Supporting documentation such as an improvement intervention plan (developed with the assistance of an academic advisor) or other evidence of a temporary life experience (illness, divorce, family issues, employment) or academic skill development should also be included with the appeal for re-admission.
-The recommendation of the Academic Re-admission Committee is final.
-If re-admission status is granted, the student will be placed on academic probation (Academic Probation-1) for the first term in which he or she is enrolled, and will be required to meet with an academic advisor to develop an academic plan (including the number of courses to be taken per session) and to review the current degree requirements compared to those recorded on the student transcript.
+Supporting documentation such as an improvement intervention plan (developed with the assistance of an academic advisor) or other evidence of a temporary life experience (illness, divorce, family issues, and employment) or academic skill development should also be included with the appeal for re-admission status is granted, the student will be placed on academic probation (Academic Probation-1) for the first term in which he or she is enrolled, and will be required to meet with an academic advisor to develop an academic plan (including the number of courses to be taken per session) and to review the current degree requirements compared to those recorded on the student transcript.